tpope/vim-dispatch/README.markdown

 takes charge.

 * If you're in tmux, a small split will be opened at the bottom.
-* If you have iTerm running, a new tab is opened.
 * On Windows, a minimized cmd.exe window is spawned.
 * Otherwise, you get a plain old `:make` invocation.